World Heritage Photos

 Bourges Cathedral

 Bourges Cathedral: The Cathedral of Saint-Étienne de Bourges is situated in Bourges, a large city just outside the Loire Valley.
 A Romanesque cathedral was built in Bourges in the 11th century.
 A century later, the cathedral was rebuilt into a Gothic cathedral, the present Cathedral of Saint-Étienne de Bourges.
 The cathedral is the broadest of all Gothic cathedrals in France.
 The main construction phase was roughly in the same period as Chartres Cathedral.
-Bourges Cathedral has no transepts, which forms the cross-shape of the most Christian churches, it has five naves.
+The Bourges Cathedral has no transepts, which forms the cross-shape of the most Christian churches, it has five naves.
 Each of the naves has its own sculpted portal on the west façade.
 The Notre-Dame in Paris has also five naves, but only three portals on its façade.
-The north tower of Bourges Cathedral fell down in 1506, it was rebuilt in 1542 and is known as the 'Tour de Beurre' (Butter Tower).
-The south tower of Bourges Cathedral had structural problems and has never been able to carry church bells, it is a so called 'deaf tower'.
-Bourges Cathedral stands on the site of a 3th century pilgrimage church.
-The present cathedral is also a pilgrimage destination and one of the many monuments on the pilgrimage route to the Spanish town of Santiago de Compostela.
-In 1992, Bourges Cathedral gained the status as a UNESCO World Heritage.
+The north tower of the Bourges Cathedral fell down in 1506, it was rebuilt in 1542 and is known as the 'Tour de Beurre' (Butter Tower).
+The south tower of the Bourges Cathedral had structural problems and has never been able to carry church bells, it is a so called 'deaf tower'.
+The Bourges Cathedral stands on the site of a 3th century pilgrimage church.
+The present cathedral is also a pilgrimage destination and one of the many monuments on the pilgrimage route to Santiago de Compostela in Spain.
+The Bourges Cathedral gained the status as a UNESCO World Heritage in 1992.

 www.werelderfgoedfotos.nl © Copyright World Heritage Photos